gzd2032/udacity-capstone/backend/README.md

 #### PIP Dependencies

-Once you have your virtual environment setup and running, install dependencies by naviging to the `/backend` directory and running:
+Once the virtual environment is setup and running, install dependencies by  running:

 ```bash
 pip install -r requirements.txt
 ```

-This will install all of the required packages we selected within the `requirements.txt` file.
+This will install all of the required packages within the `requirements.txt` file.

 ##### Key Dependencies